tribbie/vagrant-python-poetry/README.md

 # Vagrant - Python - Poetry - for FastAPI

 This is a repository for setting up a FastAPI site.
+This is set up using Vagrant and Python Poetry.

 ## Vagrant UP